 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Nothing like toys—old and new—to make bath time fun again.
+There’s nothing like toys—old and new—to make bath a fun time again.

-A new set of bath toys can focus his attention less on his fears and more on his curiosity.
-Or simply introduce current water-safe toys (for instance, empty Easter eggs or jumbo Lego blocks) into the tub, adding a different spin to playing with his toys.
+A new set of bath toys can focus his attention less on his phobia of bathing and more on his curiosity.
+Or introduce current water-safe toys empty Easter eggs or building blocks into the tub, adding a different spin to playing with his toys.

-And play with him to make bath time even more interactive, like playing with his tugboats or squeezing a sponge over his head.
+And play with him to make bath time even more interactive—blow bubbles, play with his rubber ducks, or squeeze a sponge over his head.
 For the ultimate fun, make bath time a new experience he doesn’t get to do any other time.
-A “fountain rocket” to splash over him can do the trick:

 Tip: Make sure to store bath toys in a bath caddy like this one.
 It’ll keep mold from forming and save space in the tub.